top of page

 Why Protein Needs Increase in Menopause

-One of the most overlooked shifts in menopause nutrition is this:
+One of the most overlooked shifts in menopause nutrition is straightforward: your protein needs go up, not down.

-This isn’t just “getting older.”
-It’s a biological shift that requires a nutritional adjustment.
+This isn't simply a function of getting older - it's a biological shift that requires a nutritional response.

 What Is Sarcopenia(1) (and Why It Starts Earlier Than You Think)